 These reports contain exhibits on both quality and cost measures.
 Quality measures are measures reported via Physician Quality Reporting System (PQRS) and the Consumer Assessment of Healthcare Providers and Systems (CAHPS).
 Cost measures are measures reported via administrative claims.
 The information on your 2015 QRUR report and performance scores were recently released on the CMS Physician Compare website.
 Learn more by watching the most recent AAAAI QRURs & Physician Compare webinar.

-To access your QRURs, log into the CMS Enterprise Portal or visit the CMS website and click on How to Obtain a QRUR or How to Understand Your 2015 Annual QRUR.
+To access your QRURs, log into the CMS Enterprise Portal or visit the CMS website and click on How to Understand Your 2015 Annual QRUR.

 For Physician Compare questions, suggestions, or other feedback, contact the Physician Compare Support Team at PhysicianCompare@Westat.com.